 After building a solid resume and tech portfolio, it’s time to find and apply for open positions.
 The job search process can be daunting, but networking and using job posting platforms like LinkedIn can lead to a rewarding search.
 At the time of writing, there are over 232,000 software engineering jobs in the US alone on LinkedIn.

 |Computer Support Specialist||Computer service, network evaluation, and troubleshooting||$57,910||9%|

 Honing relevant technical and soft skills can help you thrive in software engineering.
 You can begin your career journey with a coding bootcamp, which gives you hands-on experience in software development and career guidance to break into tech.

 Coding bootcamps have a lower tuition cost and time commitment compared to the cost of acquiring a four-year software engineering degree.
-You should consider a coding bootcamp if you want to fast-track your growth, gain in-depth knowledge of technical concepts, and access employment opportunities.
+You should consider a coding bootcamp if you want to fast-track your growth, gain in-depth knowledge of technical concepts, and access high-paying employment opportunities.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 The career path for software developers typically begins with entry-level roles.
 As they advance in their career, they scale up to senior management roles and executive-level positions.